Vishwa-Karthik/fuzzy_bolt/README.md

 - [Platform Support](#platform-support)
 - [Running Tests](#running-tests)

 ## Why Fuzzy Bolt ??
 *I've found many packages that just purely does the fuzzy search job but haven't encountered that deals with typo/error in query automatically.*

 + Uses [Jaro–Winkler Distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) for ranking the results.
 + Uses [Levenshtein Distance](https://en.wikipedia.org/wiki/Levenshtein_distance) to handle the typo errors in the query if any.
-+ Automatically switch to host's [Isolate](https://dart.dev/language/isolates) mechanism if the dataset becomes huge.
++ Leverage host's [Isolate](https://dart.dev/language/isolates) mechanism if the dataset becomes huge.
 (Right now capped at dataset length to 500)
++ Automatically switch to non-isolate fallback mechanim for Web platform.
 + Allow developers to set their threshold on results for better accuracy.

+## Use Case Applications

+- **Local Database Search**:
+Perfect for running fuzzy queries directly on local datasets like SQLite, Hive, or Isar.

+- **Post-API Result Search**:
+Enhance your UX by adding an extra layer of fuzzy search after fetching data from remote APIs.

+- **In-Memory State Search**:
+Great for filtering and ranking results from app state (e.g in-memory lists, BLoC/Cubit states, Provider data, etc.).

+- **Search Bars & Autocomplete Fields**:
+Supercharge your TextField or SearchDelegate with typo-tolerant and intent-aware results.

+- **Offline-First Applications**:
+Helpful in apps that prioritize offline functionality and require local, fast search.

+- **Data Cleaning & Record Linking**:
+Use it for fuzzy matching and deduplication tasks (e.g., merging similar records in datasets).

+- **Command Palette / Quick Actions Search**:
+Perfect for developer tools or admin dashboards where users trigger commands via text input.

 ## Installation